 - 1. To use Paid Media to support ongoing and CIOT enforcement efforts to increase public awareness for occupant safety and to increase the use of safety belts and child safety restraint systems statewide. - 2.
 To use Paid Media to support ongoing OZT/YDYDYL enforcement efforts to increase public awareness for sober driving and to encourage the use of designated drivers to improve Georgia's alcohol-related crash, fatality and injury rates. - 3.
 To base Georgia's year-round Occupant Protection and Impaired Driving Paid Media Plan on the NHTSA National Communications Plan and to correlate the timetable of the GOHS Media Buy Plan to correspond with planned enforcement activities at the state, regional and national level in order to optimize driver awareness of national highway safety campaigns during peak driving periods. - 4.
 To provide funding for Georgia's Paid Media campaigns through the GOHS Highway Safety Plan to finance a "year round message" for Georgia driver safety.
-GOHS will conduct a minimum of five major Paid Media initiatives during 2005-2006, to include: - a. the OZT Labor Day 2005 Campaign YDYDYL (which includes overlapping Hands Across The Border and the 100 Days of Summer HEAT campaigns) - b. the CIOT Thanksgiving 2005 Campaign - c. the OZT Christmas-New Year 2005/2006 Campaign YDYDYL - d. the CIOT Memorial Day 2006 Campaign - e. and the OZT Independence Day 2006 Campaign YDYDYL - 5.
-In addition, the GOHS 2005/2006 Paid Media Campaign Plan includes a Sports Media Sponsorship package to reach Georgia's Primary Audience with an OZT-YDYDYL message delivered through: - a. a Falcons Football Radio Paid Media Buy and - b. a UGA Football TV Paid Media Buy - 6.
-The GOHS 2005/2006 Paid Media Campaign Plan also includes a Sports Media Sponsorship package to reach Georgia's Secondary Minority Audience with a CIOT message delivered through: - a. a Fall Classic Football and Battle of the Bands Paid Media Buy.
+GOHS will conduct a minimum of five major Paid Media initiatives during 2006-2007, to include: - a. the OZT Labor Day 2006 Campaign YDYDYL (which includes overlapping Hands Across The Border and the 100 Days of Summer HEAT campaigns) - b. the CIOT Thanksgiving 2006 Campaign - c. the OZT Christmas-New Year 2006/2007 Campaign YDYDYL - d. the CIOT Memorial Day 2007 Campaign - e. and the OZT Independence Day 2007 Campaign YDYDYL

-Paid Media - Section 402
+Paid Media - Section 405